joakim000/SV21POTR/Course_A_questions.md

 - Backlog: Prioritized set of TODOs.
 - Sprint backlog: Subset of TODOs selected for sprint.
-- Product increment: Releasable product (_Working software_) where sprint backlong is done.
+- Product increment: Releasable product (_Working software_) where sprint backlog is done.

 [1]